LLM-SQL-Solver: Can LLMs Determine SQL Equivalence?: Conclusion

 \section{Conclusion}

 In this paper, we studied and answered two main questions: i) Can current LLMs be used to help engineers in checking semantic equivalences between SQL queries and ii) should we use LLMs to judge the quality of generated SQL queries for text-to-SQL benchmarks.
 To the best of our knowledge, this is the first work studying the ability of LLMs in understanding SQL queries and determining SQL equivalences.
-Through extensive evaluations and manually examining the quality of the answers based on the alignment with human preferences, we find current LLMs (especially GPT 4 turbo), using our proposed prompt techniques, can assists engineers in determining semantic equivalent queries, but may yield incorrect responses.
-On the other hand, when comparing the generated SQL query with the gold SQL query with our relaxed notion of equivalence, LLMs' responses constantly achieve high alignments with human preferences.
-Moreover, our proposed LLM-SQL-Solver avoids accessing stored user data, and hence no sophisticated databases need to be constructed.
+Through extensive evaluations and manually examining the quality of the answers based on the alignment with human preferences, we find current LLMs (especially GPT-4o), using our proposed prompt techniques, can assists engineers in determining semantic equivalent queries, but may yield incorrect responses.
+On the other hand, when comparing the generated SQL query with the gold SQL query with pragmatic equivalence notion, LLMs' responses constantly achieve high alignments with human preferences.
+Moreover, using our proposed LLM-SQL-Solver as the evaluation metric for text-to-SQL translation ensures data privacy by eliminating the need to access stored user data, and it reduces costs by removing the requirement to construct sophisticated databases, making the evaluation process more efficient and scalable.